tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step2.md

 #### Advertisements Service

-Next, let's setup a monitor for the Advertisements service.
+Next, setup a monitor for the Advertisements service.

 1. Head back to the <a href="https://app.datadoghq.com/apm/services?env=intro-apm" target="_datadog">**Service List**</a>, and hover over the `advertisements-service`.
 To the right, click `View Suggested` in the monitor column to the right side of list.